KlenM/Time-correlations-in-atmospheric-quantum-channels/README.md

-The dataset is contained in the `data` folder.
+The datasets are located in the `data/{channel_name}` folders.
+There are two type extensions `*.raw.csv` and `*.csv`.
+These are the simulated raw data and the processed data in a more convenient format.
-Each file in the folder corresponds to different aperture radius.
+Each file name in the folder corresponds to a different aperture radius.
 For example, the file `strong_0_02.csv` is the data for the aperture radius equal `0.02` m.
 The first row in the file contains the names of the columns with the `wind-driven shift` values (in metres).